A Visit To Jiminy Peak Outside Ski Season

 In late August the resort has become a destination for Orthodox Jewish families from the New York area.
 They often have big families so there was a sense of kids running all over during the day.
 This many kids can make a hotel noisy but things were extremely quiet in the evenings.

-All the rooms in the Country Inn at Jiminy are suites with small full kitchens (2-burner electric range, microwave, toaster, small refrigerator).
+All the rooms in the Country Inn at Jiminy are suites with small full kitchens (2-burner electric range, microwave, toaster, small refrigerator) (check *rates!).
 There is also a living area and separate queen bedroom with TVs in both, and a bathroom with a second sink outside the door.
 These suites have an older feel than others we’ve stayed in and are pretty compact, fine for a family with two kids or tweens.
 Wth two large teens the room might feel cramped.
 There are larger rooms available, too, but we didn’t see what those looked like.

 The lobby is welcoming and probably very nice in winter with its slope views and large fireplace.
 The hotel sprawls and corridors are long.
 They could use some brightening up to make the journey between your room and the elevator more cheerful, but this is a very minor detail.